How to use this application step-by-step?

 During the first step of the application, the user will have to choose the main filters for his analysis.
 These include:

-- main category (e.g. geography, demography & society, economy & labour, structural business statistics, business demographics and innovation system)
+- main category (e.g. demography & society, economy & labour, structural business statistics, business demographics, innovation system and geography)

 Step 2 – Extraction of the selected data in table format